antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

   already did in .NET Standard).

 * `net5.0-android`, `net5.0-ios`, and `net5.0-windows`.
 These TFMs represent OS
-  specific flavors of .NET 5 that include `net5.0` plus OS-specific bindings.
+  specific flavors of .NET 5 that include `net5.0` plus OS-specific functionality.

 There isn't going to be a new version of .NET Standard, but .NET 5 and all future versions will continue to support .NET Standard 2.1 and earlier.
 You should think of `net5.0` (and future versions) as the foundation for sharing code moving forward.

+And since `net5.0` is the shared base for all these new TFMs, runtime, library, and language innovation is coordinated around this version number.
+For example, in order to use C# 9, you need to use `net5.0` or `net5.0-windows`.

 ## What you should target

 .NET 5 and all future versions will always support .NET Standard 2.1 and earlier.
-The only reason to retarget from .NET Standard to .NET 5 is to gain access to more APIs.
-So you can think of .NET 5 as .NET Standard 2.2.
+The only reason to retarget from .NET Standard to .NET 5 is to gain access to more runtime features, language features, or APIs.
+So you can think of .NET 5 as .NET Standard vNext.

 What about new code?
 Should you still start with .NET Standard 2.0 or should you go straight to .NET 5?
 It depends.